yonatank93/information-matching/README.md

 * examples - This is where the scripts to run indicator configuration calculations and to do post-processing for each example case are stored.
+  **Note:** These examples have additional dependencies.
+Pleas read the README file for those examples.
   * PWS - This folder contains application of the information-matching method to solve the optimal sensor placement problem in power systems.
   * ORCA - This folder contains applications of the information-matching method in